Dylan-vrl/com304-go2/isaac/README.md

 increasing as expected, instead they were decreasing with time which needs further investigation. <br/>
 <img src="media/graphs.jpg" width="49%"/> <img src="media/graphs_rollout.jpg" width="49%"/>  <br/>

-We also faced last minute problems with mesh collisions which were not working properly which led to poor performance while training and did not allow us to scale. <br/>
+We also faced last minute problems with mesh collisions which were not working properly which led to performance and scaling problems while training. <br/>
 ![incompatible mesh](media/incompatible_mesh.png) <br/>